josheeg/eegmotorimagryorangepy/README.md

 EEG Modeling of data and a CNN https://keras.io/examples/timeseries/eeg_signal_classification/

-For less acurat rnn Short Term Fourier transform can be applied to signals to make them more significant to unsupervised training.

-The Short Term Fourier Transform (STFT) is a method used to decompose a signal into short-duration frequency components.
-In EEG signal processing, this can be useful for highlighting the relevant and significant frequencies of motor imagery signals, making them more suitable for unsupervised Deep Learning training.

 Convolution Neuronetwork:
 This allows DL models to learn the EEG Signals directly and important spatio-temporal features of the EEG signals, leading to improved accuracy in motor imagery detection.